frogbubbletea/jack-the-ripper/README.md

 ### 📑 Known issues

-- Playlists and Shorts are unsupported due to a YouTube limitation!
-The bot will refuse links to playlists and Shorts.
+- Playlists are unsupported due to a YouTube limitation!
+The bot will refuse links to playlists.
+  - Shorts support has been added in v1.2.1.

 ### 📮 Report a problem